 Could a section of the park be returned to nature in the form of a wildflower meadow – a home for bees, butterflies, insects and birds?

-Such a wildflower meadow would only need to be cut once a year in the Autumn to give flowers time to be pollinated, produce fruit and seeds, for new growth the following year.
+Such a wildflower meadow would only need to be cut once a year in the Autumn to give flowers time to be pollinated, and produce fruit and seeds, for new growth the following year.
 It would also provide a safe haven for pollinators and a wonderful place for children to experience nature.

 As I crossed Bunree Bridge, a grey heron was taking shelter from the intense sun under a willow on the gravelly bank of the Brusna River.
 Further on I stopped to admire the tangled briars along the Quay Road’s elevated riverbank decorated by yellow blooms of wintercress and white cow parsley which framed a lovely riverbank scene.